We explore what anxiety is, how it relates to visible difference and disfigurement and how to manage the way it may be making you feel.

 - If you experience staring, questions or comments in your day-to-day life, living under restrictions may have presented a welcome break and a relief from dealing with other people’s reactions.
 You may feel you’ve lost confidence in handling these situations or like you’ve lost progress or momentum with things you worked hard on.

 - If you find your visible difference affects you at school or work, you may prefer doing these remotely, with the option to turn off your camera.
-You may be worried at the thought of times where you might need to go to meetings or see colleagues face-to-face.
+You may be worried at the thought of times when you might need to go to meetings or see colleagues face-to-face.

 - If life is ordinarily stressful, hectic and fast-paced, you may have relished the opportunity to slow down and refocus on what’s important.
 It may feel hard to think about picking up the fast pace again.